DeMar DeRozan NBA Preview vs. the Heat

-DeMar DeRozan and his Chicago Bulls teammates face off versus the Miami Heat on Saturday at 8:00 PM ET.
+DeMar DeRozan's Chicago Bulls hit the court versus the Miami Heat at 8:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will break down DeRozan's stats and trends, helping you make good selections on prop bets.
+In this article we will break down DeRozan's prop bets, using stats to help you make good selections.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.